 See how to make a star plushie toy or star pillow using this free star printable pattern.
 This star sewing pattern comes in 3 sizes and you can use it on a lot of projects - scroll down to see more!

 This post contains affiliate links.
 Thanks for your support.
 If you like this star pillow, check out more free and fun tutorials:

-Free Star Sewing Pattern
+Free Star Printable Pattern

 So if you have a grandchild or know a kid who'd like to sew, give it a try!
 Sew this simple soft star toy together and have tons of fun 🙂

-- 2 sheets of felt (each 11″ by 11″ square, that is 28x28cm), option: use cotton instead.
+- 2 sheets of felt (each 11" by 11" square, that is 28x28cm), option: use cotton instead.

 - some soft toy stuffing material